Getting Started Guide

 Revit combined PDF output via Ideate Automation

-In this exercise we will use the script called “AUT-Families-RVT” to automatically generate a report of the Revit families that are loaded within a selected Revit file.
+In this exercise we will use the script called AUT-Families-RVT to automatically generate a report of the Revit families that are loaded within a selected Revit file.
 An example of the output is shown below.
-This kind of family report can be invaluable when assessing large model Revit health.
+This kind of family report can be invaluable when assessing the health of larger Revit models.

 This exercise assumes that you have completed Exercise #1 above.